juanjoDiaz/removeNPMAbsolutePaths/README.md

 # removeNPMAbsolutePaths

-removeNPMAbsolutePaths is a small utility to remove the fields that npm adds to the modules in `node_modules` containing local aboslute paths.
+removeNPMAbsolutePaths is a small utility to remove the fields that npm adds to the modules in `node_modules` containing local absolute paths.

 It has been noted that the `package.json` of modules in the `node_modules` folder contain some extra fields like `_args` and `where` which contain the absolute path of the module.
 According to NPM those fields are not even used.